chobbledotcom/buttonkin/src/games/drama-llamas/index.md

 order: 2
 title: Drama Llamas
 subtitle: A TTRPG about reality TV competitions and the fame-hungry llamas who compete in them
+intro: Welcome fellow llamas, and congratulations!
+You have been chosen from vast throngs of eager applicants to compete in the hottest new reality TV contest on the block.
+You have big dreams, the camera loves you, and whether your eye is on the prize, on lasting fame, or both, this show could be your big break.
+You must seize this opportunity with both hooves!
 metaTitle: A chaotic, comedic TTRPG about llamas on reality TV
 suitability: 3-6 players of all ages and a GM
 featured: true